e Immigration & Nationality Law

 • Application as an adult coming to be cared for by a relative

-• Application on the basis of your private life
+• Application based on your private life

 It is possible to switch to a family visa to stay with a:

-• parent
+• spouse or partner or parent

 • 10 years legal stay – Long Residence